 Time to plate the meatballs and get ready for the appetizer party that Christopher and I are the stars of.

 But you know what?
-I still need to take a photo, so I stick my tongue out at the bourbon meatballs and call Christopher!
+I still need to take a photo, so I stick my tongue out at them and call Christopher!

 He picks up one of the toothpick speared bourbon meatballs and takes a bite.